Our Research

 Methylated Nucleosides in RNA.

-Algorithms and methods for non-coding RNA research
+non-coding RNA research

-We have been working on how small RNAs such as microRNAs (miRNAs) regulate transcription and mRNA stability for over 15 years.
-We developed one of the first algorithms for miRNA target detection (miRanda) and working with miRBase to make the first computational miRNA targets available to the community.
-The advent of next-generation sequencing made the detection of miRNAs and their global, transcriptome-wide effects, far easier to detect.
-Recently we have developed a range of algorithms and web-based resources for the community involved in this field.
+We have been working for over 20 years to understand how small RNAs such as microRNAs (miRNAs) regulate transcription and mRNA stability.
+We developed one of the first algorithms for miRNA target detection (miRanda) and worked with miRBase to make the first computational miRNA targets available to the community.
+The advent of next-generation sequencing made the detection of miRNAs and their global, transcriptome-wide effects, far easier to detect and allowed us to work directly in experimental systems where we could directly measure the effects of microRNAs in model organisms and human disease.
+We also developed a range of algorithms and web-based analysis platforms to aid the community involved in this field.

 Modification profiles for microRNAs present in human cancer datasets detected using ChimiRa.